WSU SPOKANE CAMPUS ALERT

 - Do not use elevators!

-- Follow directions given by instructor (for academic facilities), building personnel and/or emergency personnel.
+- Follow directions given by instructor, building personnel and/or emergency personnel.

-- Get at least 50 feet from building and watch out for and stay out of the path of emergency vehicles and personnel.
+- Get at least 50 feet from building and stay out of the path of emergency vehicles and personnel.

 - Assist persons with disabilities.
 If unable to get disabled out of the building, locate signs for refuge areas and assist the disabled to that area.
 Inform emergency personnel that a disabled person is still in the building and where they are.

-- For academic facilities, the instructor should check that all students have exited the classroom.
+- For classes, the instructor should check that all students have exited the classroom.